Microchip Technology nanoWatt XLP Microcontrollers

 Microchip Technology Extreme Low Power PIC MCUs featuring nanoWatt XLP™ Technology are useful in designing embedded applications with extremely low power consumption.
 Changes to nanoWatt technology introduced in April 2009 are collectively known as nanoWatt XLP™ Technology.
 This version represents a significant reduction of power consumption over the original nanoWatt Technology.
 To meet this standard, a Microchip Technology PIC microcontroller is required to have typical current consumption of less than the following: 100 nA for Power Down current (IPD), 800 nA Watchdog Timer current (IWDT), and 800 nA Real-time Clock & Calendar (IRTCC).
 Currently, nanoWatt XLP Technology is available in the most recent members of Microchip's microcontrollers, including PIC12, PIC16, PIC18, and PIC24F.
-This includes the new PIC18F47J53 USB MCUs.

 The Powercast Lifetime Power Energy Harvesting Kit features a Microchip PIC24F XLP MCU.

 The Microchip Technology PIC18F K90 is the industry's first and only low-power, 5V 8-bit microcontroller (MCU) family that includes an on-chip LCD driver module and 12-bit analog-to-digital converter (ADC).

 Unable to view this video?
 Click to send a link to another source.